ridlog/testrepo/readme.txt

-git is good and well-tested,
+git is good and well-tested, and now	i am testing it